PedroMiguel424/benjvi.github.io/_rendered_drafts/2021-08-24-measure-patching-cadence.markdown

 To add the details of files changed in each commit, we'll cross-reference the `stats` table.
 This will allow us to identify commits where a new package was discovered and fetched (i.e. "vendored").
 The workflow fetching new packages will create a commit with the changes, checking in packages to the `packages/vendored` directory.
 This allows us to identify updates to vendored packages:

 ```
-askgit "select * from commits left join stats on stats.commit_id = commits.id where file like 'packages/vendored/'"
+askgit "select * from commits, stats('', commits.hash) where file_path like 'packages/vendored/%'"
 ```

 Similarly, we will get prod deployment events when commits include changed files representing the desired state of prod - which are those under `sync/prod`:

 ```
-askgit "select * from commits left join stats on stats.commit_id = commits.id  where file like 'sync/prod'"
+askgit "select * from commits, stats('', commits.hash) where file_path like 'sync/prod/%'"
 ```

 The presence of a GitOps tool like ArgoCD makes sure that these updates made to a Git repo produce actual deployment events.